When we received Named Clothing patterns, I immediately knew I was going to make some models from their collection!

 In the seamstress's basket

-Taika is a model to be made in a woven fabric.
+Taika is a pattern to be made in a woven fabric.

-Depending on the desired result, you can opt for a fluid fabric, such as viscose or Tencel, or a fabric with more body like light cotton, cotton satin, cotton lawn, broderie anglaise or even linen.
+Depending on the desired result, you can choose a fluid fabric, like viscose or Tencel, or a fabric with more body like light cotton, cotton satin, cotton lawn, broderie anglaise or even linen.

 In addition to the fabric, you will need: